Former U.S. President Carter says he has cancer

 Carter, a Democrat, served as the 39th president from 1977 to 1981 after defeating Republican incumbent Gerald Ford.
 He was defeated for re-election in 1980 by Republican Ronald Reagan.

-The Carter family has a history of pancreatic cancer, including his parents, two sisters and younger brother Billy Carter.
+The Carter family has a history of pancreatic cancer, including his parents, two sisters and younger brother Billy Carter who all died from the disease.

 Carter told the New York Times in 2007 that he and other relatives had given blood for genetic studies seeking to help doctors diagnose the disease.

-The White House issued a statement saying that Democratic President Barack Obama and the first lady sent their "best wishes to President Carter for a fast and full recovery."
+Democratic President Barack Obama, who is vacationing on Martha's Vineyard, Massachusetts, spoke with Carter on Wednesday "to wish him a full and speedy recovery," White House spokesman Eric Schultz said.

-It added: "Jimmy, you're as resilient as they come, and along with the rest of America, we are rooting for you."
+"Jimmy, you're as resilient as they come, and along with the rest of America, we are rooting for you," Obama said in a statement issued by the White House.

 Republican Georgia Governor Nathan Deal and his wife issued a statement saying Carter was "in their prayers as he goes through treatment."